 ISCOMAT: Improving the Safety and Continuity Of Medicines management at Transitions of care.
 This programme studies medicines management for patients with heart failure across a range of health organisations involved in their care in the National Health Service (NHS).
-Funded by the National Institute for Health Research (NIHR) through its Programme Grants for Applied Health Research, Theo co-led the workstream which used the process of EBCD (Experience Based Co-Design) to help design the intervention to be tested.
+Funded by the National Institute for Health Research (NIHR) through its Programme Grants for Applied Health Research, I co-led the workstream which used the process of EBCD (Experience Based Co-Design) to help design the intervention to be tested.

-In 2009, Theo founded a research collaboration between the University of Leeds and Universities of Sydney, Wisconsin & North Carolina – under the auspices of the Worldwide Universities Network.
+In 2009, I founded a research collaboration between the University of Leeds and Universities of Sydney, Wisconsin & North Carolina – under the auspices of the Worldwide Universities Network.
 This collaboration is now led by Professor David Alldred at Leeds and Prof Parisa Aslani at Sydney

 Internationally, collaborations have been undertaken with the Universities of Utrecht (Netherlands), Aarhus (Denmark) and Northwestern University (Chicago, USA).

-In 2016, Theo was granted the title of Adjunct Professor, Eshelman School of Pharmacy, University of North Carolina at Chapel Hill.
+- Adjunct Professor, Eshelman School of Pharmacy, University of North Carolina at Chapel Hill.

 - BPharm (Hons)